 MINIMUM bio has developed a versatile, high throughput discovery technology with broad applications in the development of new therapeutic products and the repositioning of existing drugs.
 The Company’s expertise and know-how is based on our phage display technology platform that permits us to rapidly identify proteins that bind to bioactive molecules of interest.
-The Company has repurposed antibody phage display for drug target discovery and believes that this platform is a powerful method that can also be used to identify protein targets of small molecules, biologics and other bioactive compounds, and has significant advantages over conventional and mass spectrometry-based approaches.
+The Company has repurposed an antibody drug discovery platform (phage display) and repurposed it for drug target discovery and believes that this platform is a powerful method that can also be used to identify protein targets of small molecules, biologics and molecular glues, and has significant advantages over conventional and mass spectrometry-based approaches.
 Advantages include: increased speed, less background and less bias toward common, high-abundance, but low affinity targets.
-Over the past 15 years we have been improving and refining the Phage Display technique (‘mercurious™’) to the point where we can now rapidly isolate the protein binding partner(s) for any small molecule, biologic or natural product.
+Over the past 15 years we have been improving and refining the phage display technique (‘Mercurious®’) to the point where we can now rapidly screen for protein binding partner(s) for any small molecule, natural product, biologic or molecular glue.

-The Company’s mercurious process generally consists of: (i) generating a Phage Display library; (ii) screening the library and separating phages that display proteins (including protein domains) that bind to the molecule of interest; and (iii) sequencing the DNA inside individual phage or phage populations to identify the binding protein or motif.
+The Company’s Mercurious platform generally consists of: (i) generating a Phage Display library; (ii) screening the library and separating phages that display proteins or protein domains that bind to the molecule of interest; and (iii) sequencing the DNA inside individual phage or phage populations to identify the binding protein or motif.

 - Drug Repositioning